Challanger524/template/readme.md

 Late ispiration is taken from https://github.com/cpp-best-practices/cpp_starter_project

 ## Clone & install
-`git clone --recurse --shallow-submodules --jobs 4 --depth 24 --branch main https://github.com/Challanger524/template.git`
+1. `git clone --recurse --shallow-submodules --jobs 4 --depth 24 --branch main https://github.com/Challanger524/template.git`

-> Apply project's *.gitconfig* by:
-> `cd template/; scripts/git-config.sh`
+2. `cd template/; ./scripts/git-config.sh` # include project's *.gitconfig*
 	> Note: if there are a *.gitconfig* near the cloned project - it will be included as a last include.

+3. `./scripts/clang-format-check.sh` # check sources for _clang-format_ comply